Generalization in Neural Networks: A Broad Survey: Introduction

-Generalization across modalities remains a part of the field with substantial room for growth, and section \ref{Modality} describes some recent innovative studies in the literature that generalize models across widely different problems and data types.
-Section \ref{Scope} on generalization across scopes reviews knowledge graphs and their use to facilitate network-based semantic understanding.
+In cross-modality generalization, patterns learned from one form of data---for instance, images, text, or audio---are applied to make inferences relevant to another of those areas.
+Section \ref{Modality} reviews some recent innovative studies in the literature that generalize models across widely different problems and data types.
+As with task generalization, it is necessary in modality generalization to reconfigure the model in order for it to produce forecasts.
+Generalization across modalities can be thought of as an extreme change in domain, so that not only has the target function changed, but there has been a complete change in the structure of the input data, the output format, or both.
+One area in which cross-modality generalization has been particularly influential is the intersection of vision and language.
+Image classifiers trained on caption-enhanced images are found to identify objects more effectively than those trained on images alone.

+The most abstract form of generalization, covered in Section \ref{Scope}, is across scopes.
+It is less about running a new model and more about the interaction between machine and human logic.
+Through it, models learn and communicate semantic knowledge and general principles, including those that might be represented through decision trees or symbolic logic.
+This section examines how human knowledge is codified into graphs and incorporated into network-based architectures.
+An overview is presented of competitions that evaluate the degree to which the resulting graph-enhanced neural networks can reason through open-ended questions.
+The topic of knowledge extraction is also covered, with example cases illustrating ways of analyzing the reasoning behind deep learning systems predictions.
+Both forms of generalization---the representation of semantic knowledge in neural networks and the distillation of learned knowledge into understandable principles---are promising areas for further exploration.

 Next, Section \ref{Nature} reviews neuroscience research on the modular and dopamine-driven means by which abstraction occurs in animal brains.
 This biological perspective provides insights into modular elements of existing artificial neural networks as well as potential directions in which artificial systems might generalize more effectively.
-Section \ref{Conclusion} concludes.